Electronics reuse conference

 the ERC Rising Star Award

-The ERC Rising Star (formerly “Newcomer”) Award recognizes recent additions to the E-Reuse Industry who quickly come to represent the attitude and character we want to define our community.
-The Rising Star Award winners demonstrate personal and professional character and maturity extending beyond their own experience.
-They exemplify the sort of individuals we look forward to seeing drive our industry forward for many years.
+The ERC Rising Star (formerly “Newcomer”) Award recognizes recent additions to the E-Reuse Industry who quickly come to represent the attitude and character that we want to define our community.
+Newcomer Award winners demonstrate personal and professional character and maturity extending beyond their own experience, and the exemplify the sort of individuals we look forward to seeing drive our industry forward for many years.

 2010